10 Best Backpacking Tents Reviewed

 The tent is super easy to set up and take down.
 All that’s required to prop up the tent is a single pole.
 No need to struggle with tons of pieces, which makes it perfect for those who need to set up fast when they’re backpacking.
-Reviewers found the tent easy to set up.
 It’s much quicker to get propped up than your regular standard tent thanks to its one-pole design.
 Packing away the shelter is also a no fuss ordeal.

 The tent floor is made of heavy duty material that ensures a durable finish and prevents moisture from getting in.
 The tent walls are coated with a unique substance to ensure the tent keeps its shape and doesn’t become damaged by sun exposure.
 The tent’s material is also fire retardant.
 Reviewers felt the tent was good quality and durable enough for extended use.

 The tent is well-vented, so moisture and temperature are well-regulated.
-Inside, users will find some mesh pockets to stuff extra small items while in the tent.
+Inside, users will find some mesh pockets to stuff extra small items.
 There’s also a small vestibule space that’s also weather protected so it can be used for extra storage.

 - Super quick to setup (and take down)